Shafton Primary Academy Curriculum

 Maths - we follow our Academy scheme of work for maths and there is a link to more information about it here

-History and Geography - we try to make these subjects as lively and hands on as possible as we believe that if subjects come to life, children will remember them.
+History and Geography - we make these subjects as lively and hands on as possible as we believe that if subjects come to life, children will remember them.
 In History, for example, we dress up and role-play about famous people from the past.
 We invite visitors into school and we go out on trips and visits.

-Art - we have a specialist art teacher who teaches all year groups.
+Art - We have a specialist art teacher who teaches all year groups.
 He is a water colour artist in his own right.